CyberGutta/AkademiTrack/README.md

 **Problem: Automation stops unexpectedly**
 - Solution: Restart to get new authentication cookies

-**Problem: Browser doesn't open**
-- Solution: Check that Google Chrome is installed and updated

 **Problem: No STU sessions found**
 - Solution: Check that you have STU sessions in your schedule for today